geo-mak/tensor/README.md

 # Tensor

 Multidimensional tensor implementation in Rust with focus on simplicity in terms of usage and implementation.

+Created as a test environment for numerical stuff in Rust and their hardware-based acceleration and optimization techniques.

+Currently, only CPU-based operations are supported without fancy optimizations and accelerations.

 ## Features